-Located on the northwest side of Chicago, North Park Village Nature Center features a 46-acre nature preserve and educational facility, which are situated within the 155-acre North Park Village campus.
+Located on the northwest side of Chicago, North Park Village Nature Center features a 46-acre nature preserve and educational facility, situated within the 155-acre North Park Village campus.
 The nature preserve offers trails that wind through woodland, wetland, prairie, and savanna.
 A discovery room, a hands-on table of natural objects, and interactive displays are highlights of the Nature Center.
 In addition to the Nature Center and preserve, visitors can also enjoy exploration through Walking Stick Woods, a 12-acre woodland with trails and nodes designed for Nature Play.

 The mission of North Park Village Nature Center is to provide visitors with an opportunity to interact with and learn about wildlife and natural resources in an urban setting.
 There are programs, events and activities for all ages to enjoy while discovering our shared natural heritage at the first nature center within the city of Chicago.
-Open 7 days a week (excluding Thanksgiving and day after, Christmas Eve/Day and New Year's Eve/Day holidays) from 10:00 am - 4:00 pm.
+Open 7 days a week (excluding holidays) from 10:00 am - 4:00 pm.

 The North Park Village Nature Center is often described as a hidden gem in the city.
 But this site was well known to generations before us, and clues to how people used the land can be found here.
 During pre-settlement times, the wild onion and wild leek growing in wet woods here inspired Native Americans to name area the “land of the stinking onion” which was translated to “Chicago” by European settlers.
 In the early 1800s, farmers drained the wet areas to plant crops.
 And in the mid-1850s, a Norwegian immigrant Pehr Samuel Petersen purchased the land and established a tree nursery here.
 The very successful Mr. Peterson provided trees and shrubs for the World’s Fair in 1893, many of the trees historically planted in Lincoln Park and a large number of all the trees planted in Chicago’s parkways and boulevards by 1910.